 Most drive units are equipped with an adjustable rudder trim tab.
 This trim tab should be adjusted to balance the steering at the speed which you travel most frequently.
 Variations in speed, boat load, or changes in the drive unit trim will cause the steering to pull in one direction.
 If the boat pulls to the left, adjust the trim tab to the left and vice versa.

 Trim Tab Pump Location

-The trim tab pump is located on the starboard side of the transom and can be accessed through the starboard aft jump seat.
+The trim tab pump is located inside the center console storage area.
 The hydraulic fluid should be checked on a seasonal basis.

 WASHDOWN OPERATION